Foundations of Descriptive and Inferential Statistics: --test for independence

-\section{$\boldsymbol{\chi}^{2}$--test for independence}
+\section{\href{https://www.youtube.com/watch?v=uo2kjAPkYXQ}{$\boldsymbol{\chi}^{2}$--test for independence}}

-The non-parametric {\bf $\boldsymbol{\chi}^{2}$--test for independence} constitutes the most generally applicable significance test for bivariate statistical associations.
-Due to its formal indifference to the scale levels of the variables $X$ and $Y$ involved in the investigation, it may be used for statistical analysis of any kind of pairwise combinations between nominally, ordinally and metrically scaled variables.
-The advantage of generality of the method is paid for at the price of a typically weaker test power.
+The non-parametric \textbf{$\boldsymbol{\chi}^{2}$--test for independence} constitutes the most generally applicable significance test for bivariate statistical associations.
+Due to its formal indifference to the scale level of measurement of the two-dimensional statistical variable~$(X,Y)$ involved in an investigation, it may be used for statistical analysis of any kind of pairwise combinations between nominally, ordinally and metrically scaled components.
+The advantage of generality of the method is paid for at the price of a generally weaker test power.